JackSzwergold/Writing/star_wars_toy_diary/index.md

 #### [Darth Vader](Darth%20Vader)

 Holy grail figure.
-Youth World never had it.
 Scored it on a trip to Cameo one day with my dad.
-Wa so stunned I got it I walked home basically just staring at the package for 6 blocks.
-Had to stop to show other kids what I scored.

 #### [Stormtrooper](Stormtrooper)

 Had two of these figures, but the second one was hard to find.
-I asked the older owner of Youth World to hold onto it for me but his son insisted there were no holds; the old guy would have held it for me.
-Happily came back later in the week when I had my allowance to buy it.

 #### [Death Squad Commander](Death%20Squad%20Commander)